 That’s right!
 We’ve heard it all and we’re all sick of the Nude-o-scope body scanners.
 However yesterday a passenger decided to reveal the FULL Monty for the TSA and surprisingly, since it wasn’t a overly revealing computer image, the TSA didn’t approve and instead the gentleman was arrested.

-John E. Brennan a 49 year old high tech worker was charged with disorderly conduct and indecent exposure after he removed all his clothes and refused to put them back on.
+John E. Brennan, a 49 year old technology worker, was charged with disorderly conduct and indecent exposure after he removed all his clothes and refused to put them back on.
 Brennan had passed through a regular metal detector (Not a nude-o-scope) and was then asked to step aside for an additional screening.

 Brennan decided that the TSA crosses the line between privacy and security, so after being chosen for additional screening he decided to undress.
 He said “The most effective way to tell them I’m not carrying a bomb is take off my clothes…My body should not be illegal and I am not ashamed of my body.
 So I just took off my clothes.”

 Do you think what Brennan did was wrong?
 I’m tempted to strip naked I’m asked to go through a Nude-o-scope.
 After all, it would accomplish the same thing!